-It has the original concrete floors and salvaged wood to give that authentic and historic touch.
-You can view slabs of fresh fish and seafood on the ice behind glass counters.
+It has the original concrete floors and salvaged wood to give that authentic and historical touch.
+You can view fresh fish and seafood slabs on the ice behind glass counters.

 See Related: Key West Day Trip: The Florida Keys in a Day